 The Pas de Diane, also known as Les Aventures Amorouse de Diane (The Amorous Adventures of Diana), is known today as the Diane et Actéon Pas de deux.
 It is the only piece from Le Roi Candaule that is still performed today and has an extremely complicated history.
 It has been popularly believed for many years that Petipa choreographed this pas for his 1886 revival of La Esmeralda.
 That, however, is not the case as this pas is actually from the fourth act of Le Roi Candaule and is one of the ballet’s most famous divertissements.
 It was first introduced to the West in 1910 by Anna Pavlova when she performed it at the Palace Theatre in London with Mikhail Mordkin.
 Pavlova went onto dance the Pas de Diane many times with her company, as it was one of her favourite divertissements and was one of her earliest soloist roles with the Imperial Ballet when she first danced it ca. 1900.

-The myth of Luna/Selene and Endymion is one of mythology’s most famous love stories.
-Endymion was a very handsome, young mortal shepherd and one night, when Luna rode out into the sky in her chariot, she saw Endymion asleep under a tree and fell madly in love with him.
-He reciprocated her love and she visited him every night on Mount Latmos.
-One of Endymion’s wishes was to have eternal youth, so Luna went to Jupiter and asked him to grant her beloved’s wish.
-Jupiter agreed and granted his wish by putting Endymion into an eternal sleep, thus Endymion became immortal, never grew old and never died.
-Luna never lost him and she visited him every night in his dreams.
-From the love between Luna and Endymion, fifty daughters were born, all of whom are equated with the fifty lunar months of the Olympiad.
+The myth of Selene and Endymion is one of mythology’s most famous love stories.
+Endymion was a very handsome, young shepherd and one night, when Selene rode out into the sky in her chariot, she saw Endymion asleep under a tree and fell madly in love with him.
+He reciprocated her love, but he was mortal, which meant he would eventually grow old and die, therefore, it was Endymion’s greatest wish was to have eternal youth.
+Selene went to Zeus and asked him to grant her beloved’s wish.
+Zeus agreed and granted his wish by putting Endymion into an eternal sleep, thus Endymion became immortal, never grew old and never died.
+Selene never lost him and she visited him every night in his dreams as he slept in a cave on Mount Latmos.
+From the love between Selene and Endymion, fifty daughters were born, all of whom are equated with the fifty lunar months of the Olympiad.

 However, Vaganova’s changing of the scheme, especially the changing of the male character to Actaeon, is both very confusing and bizarre.
-Like Endymion, Actaeon was never a lover of Diana, but he did have one association with her and the myth of their encounter is one of the most famous of Greek and Roman myths.
+Actaeon was never romantically involved with Diana, but he did have one association with her and the myth of their encounter is one of the most famous of Greek and Roman myths.
 Actaeon was a very proficient hunter, who had been trained in the art of Chiron, the wise centaur.
-One day, while out hunting, he entered the part of the forest sacred to Diana and stumbled upon her and her nymphs bathing naked.
-Diana was so furious with his insolence that she punished Actaeon – she transformed him into a stag and he was hunted down and killed by his own hunting dogs, who didn’t recognise him as their master.
+One day, while out hunting, he entered the part of the forest that was sacred to Diana and stumbled upon her and her nymphs as they were bathing naked.
+Diana was so furious with his insolence that she punished Actaeon by transforming him into a stag and he was subsequently hunted down and killed by his own hunting dogs, who did not recognise him as their master.